Hulu Premieres Medalist Anime Season 2 in the U.S.

 Medalist Anime: A Closer Look at Season 2

-Streaming giant Hulu is set to release the second season of the acclaimed television anime Medalist in the United States, starting February 20 with Japanese audio.
-This continuation of the series is already captivating audiences in various countries and territories through Disney+.
+Streaming giant Hulu is finally set to release the second season of the acclaimed television anime Medalist in the United States.
+Fans have been waiting for a while, and starting February 20, they can catch the series with Japanese audio.
+This continuation of the story is already captivating audiences in various countries through Disney+, but the US launch is definitely a big deal for those following the journey of Tsukasa and Inori.
+Many viewers feel why Medalist is the next big sports anime lies in its deep emotional stakes and technical brilliance.

-The sophomore season premiered on January 24, marking its debut on the "NUMAnimation" programming block on TV Asahi and numerous other affiliate channels, airing at the unconventional time of 25:30, equivalent to 1:30 a.m. on January 25.
-Viewers also witnessed the opening of the season on CS TV Asahi Channel 1 and BS Asahi on the same day.
+The sophomore season originally premiered on January 24, marking its big debut on the "NUMAnimation" programming block on TV Asahi.
+It also aired on numerous other affiliate channels, though at the quite unconventional time of 25:30—which is basically 1:30 a.m. on January 25.
+Viewers also managed to see the opening of the season on CS TV Asahi Channel 1 and BS Asahi on that same day.
+The hype is real because the story is just getting more intense now.

-Excitingly, the second season introduces a fresh lineup of talented cast members, breathing new life into the evolving narrative:
+Excitingly, the second season introduces a fresh lineup of talented cast members, which is definitely breathing new life into the narrative.
+The list of new voices joining the crew includes:

 • Natsuko Abe as Yūna Yagi